-5. This is the first time in 30 years that the paintings will be displayed together in the Gallery.
+5. This was the first time in 30 years that the paintings were displayed together in the Gallery.

 While these paintings are highlights of the Gallery’s collection, centuries of grime, damage, and a lack of research, obscured their brilliance.
 Fortunately, an intensive conservation and research project has brought them back into the light.

 Between 2012 and 2018, the Gallery’s Paintings Conservation team, led by Muirne Lydon, carried out painstaking research and conservation work on the series, with each painting undergoing approximately ten months of labour-intensive treatment.
 The newly restored paintings exhibit a striking change, allowing viewers once again to appreciate Murillo’s balanced colours and bold and energetic brushwork.

 Explore Murillo: The Prodigal Son Restored online to find out more about the discoveries made during the conservation and research project.

 Generously supported by the Blavatnik Family Foundation

 You might also like